princejothan/PRINCE-PORTFOLIO/README.md

 [GRAPHIC DESIGNS WITH COREL DRAW](#graphic-designs-with-corel-draw)

 ## ABOUT ME
-Hi, I’m Prince Jothan, a passionate creative and brand manager with over 7 years of experience specializing in branding, digital marketing, and illustration.
-I believe that great design tells a story.
-My goal is to create visually compelling designs that not only look good but also communicate effectively and resonate with audiences.
+Hi, I’m Prince Jothan, a Creative and Brand Manager with seven years of experience and a strong command of Photoshop, CorelDRAW, and other essential tools in the creative industry.
+My expertise lies in shaping brands that resonate with audiences, driving their stories forward with strategy and creativity.

-I am proficient in Adobe Photoshop, and CorelDRAW and I have a strong foundation in typography, color theory, and layout design.
-With experience working with diverse clients, from startups to established brands, I have created successful designs that have increased engagement and brand visibility.
+I’m skilled at combining visual aesthetics with strategic insights to build strong, impactful brand identities.
+My experience ranges from digital campaigns and branding initiatives to content direction and team collaboration, where I ensure each project achieves both creative and business objectives.

+This portfolio highlights projects where I’ve led the charge on creative direction, visual storytelling, and brand strategy.
+From conceptualizing visuals to delivering consistent branding across platforms, I’m committed to delivering exceptional results that elevate each brand’s presence and engage.

 ---